-It could be video on a CD taken with your camera phone and you talking at the same time as you walk around their shop.
+It could be a video CD taken with your camera phone and you talking at the same time as you walk around their shop.
 It could be videos from your YouTube channel.

 Be creative - and make sure you plan what you are going to say or video before you start.